EricTanUMD/414-project/README.md

 - **Size**: Approximately 300k raws

 ### Key Variables
-- Age: Represents the age of the participants.
 - Gender: Indicates the gender of the participants.
 - Occupation: Represents the participant's occupations.
 - Days_Indoors :Indicates the number of days the participant has not been out of the house